jdd-software/meta/RudeCommentDump.md

 The dump should contain  what was nuked by mods and had atleast one rude/offensive flag.
 There is no need to included the user who posted the comment, but their reputation could be interesting.

-I know other people also are interested in this dump.
+I know other users also are interested in this dump.

 http://chat.stackoverflow.com/transcript/message/31044541#31044541